-In the second step, selected remaining IDDs are proportionally redistributed in function of predefined ICD target codes.
-For instance, C55 (Malignant neoplasm of uterus, part unspecified) is redistributed to C53 (Malignant neoplasm of cervix uteri) and C54 (Malignant neoplasm of corpus uteri), pro rata to the occurrence of C53 and C54 as underlying causes of death.
-To allow for a sufficient number of target deaths while still preserving recent trends, the target distributions are defined based on the deaths that occurred in the past five years (i.e., the target for IDDs in year y are based on specific deaths occurring in year y - 4 to y).
+In the first step, selected IDDs are proportionally redistributed in function of predefined ICD-10 target codes ("ICD-based redistribution").
+For example, malignant neoplasm of lower respiratory tract, part unspecified (ICD-10 C39.9) is redistributed to two groups of target codes - trachea, bronchus, and lung cancers (ICD-10 C30-C38) and malignant mesothelioma (C45) - pro rata to the occurrence of both diseases as underlying causes of death.
+The occurrence of these diseases is related to tobacco and asbestos exposure, which have been found to have a particularly strong impact on Belgian mortality compared with other countries.
+This example underlines the importance of accounting for country-specific trends in the redistribution of IDD.
+To incorporate recent trends and reduce random variation, the target distributions are defined based on the deaths that occurred in the past five years (i.e., the target for IDDs in year y are based on specific deaths occurring in year y-4 to y).
 This also implies that the first estimates are available for the year 2004, i.e., the first year for which a five-year period of cause of death data are available.
 To add to precision, the target distributions are stratified by age group (0-4, 5-14, 15-44, 45-64, 65-84, 85+) and sex.
-If there are no deaths in a given combination, a target based on sex only was used; if still no deaths are identified, a target based on all ages and both sexes was used.
-If there was no observed death in the target, then the IDDs were redistributed to all COD.
-We excluded sexspecific deaths from the target distributions of the opposite sex, e.g., we ensured that deaths in women could not be redistributed to prostate cancer.
+If there are not sufficient deaths in a given combination, a target based on sex only is used.
+If there are no observed deaths in the target, then the IDDs are redistributed to all causes.
+We also exclude sex-specific deaths from the target distributions of the opposite sex, e.g., we ensure that deaths in women could not be redistributed to prostate cancer.